Victor-codigo/OrderList-api/README.md

 # OrderList api
 OrderList api is an API REST to manage your shop lists.
-Created with PHP,  in Symfony framework
+Created with PHP,  in Symfony framework.
 <br>It supports following features:
 - **User:** create an account, and manage your own shop lists.
 - **Groups:** You can create, modify, delete your own groups, add users to your groups or join others groups.